VisualTech48/RatOS/site/docs/IDEX_Post_Configuration.md

 ### Testing directions Y
 > [!TIP]
-> Don't forget to click "Save & Restart" on each change you do to your **printer.cfg**, and to re-enable CENTRE KINEMATIC POSITION again if you haven't already for doing our initial testing!
+> Don't forget to click "Save & Restart" when making any change in your **printer.cfg**, and to re-enable **CENTRE KINEMATIC POSITION** again if you haven't already, which allows us to do our initial testing!

 Once you confirm that **X** and **DC** run in the proper direction we need to see if **Y runs properly**.

-As our Y runs on 2 motors, as FORCE_MOVE does not work, as it cannot move 2 motors at the same time.
-You can move the Y through Mainsail or using the G1 command, ie, `G1 Y210.00 F3000`.
+As our Y runs on 2 motors, the "FORCE_MOVE" command does not function, as the command cannot move 2 motors simultaneously.
+Moving the Y is recommended through Mainsail, or using the G1 command, ie, `G1 Y210.00 F3000`.
 > [!CAUTION]
-> Move in small increments, otherwise you might damage your printer, as we have not confirmed the motors are going in the right direction!
+> Movement in small increments is recommended, otherwise you risk damaging your printer, as we have not confirmed the motors are going in the right direction!

-**What movement to expect?** When moving Y the X motors should counter the movement to stay in place, which means that if you move Y it shouldn't move any of the toolheads.
+**What movement is expected?** When moving the Y axis, the X and DC motors should counter the movement to stay in place, meaning that if you move the Y axis only, it shouldn't move any of the toolheads.
-Do not be alarmed if you hear wired noise or belt skipping, that is why we are doing this to make sure everything runs properly.
+Do not be alarmed if you hear weird noises or belt skipping, it is why we are doing movement tests to make sure everything runs properly.

 On your initial movement of the Y, the Y must move in the proper direction, which means moving it in a **negative** direction (_ie. -10_) should move the Y Gantry **towards the front** of the machines, and moving it in a **positive** direction (_ie. +10_) should move the Y Gantry **away from the front**, and towards the back, all without moving X and DC.

 > [!TIP]
-> This is recommended to do through Mainsail, and to move it by small 1 increments.
+> It is recommended to do this through Mainsail, and to move it by small +-1 increments.

 ![Console_Center_Kinematic](_media/Console_Center_Kinematic.png)

-If you have luck and it moves correctly, you can skip this section.
+If you are lucky and it moves correctly, feel free to skip this section.
 However, if you have issues, please proceed.

 **Scenarios and how to fix them.**
 > [!TIP]
-> Don't forget to click "Save & Restart" on each change you make to your **"printer.cfg"**, and to re-enable CENTRE KINEMATIC POSITION again if you haven't already for doing our initial testing!
+> Don't forget to click "Save & Restart" when making any change in your **printer.cfg**, and to re-enable **CENTRE KINEMATIC POSITION** again if you haven't already, which allows us to do our initial testing!

 > **SCENARIO 1:** When moving only Y, my X and DC moves!!!

-Most likely addition to this, your Y moves in the opposite direction, Invert the Y motors in the **"printer.cfg"**.
+In addition to this, most likely, your Y moves in the opposite direction as well.
+To remedy this, invert the Y motors in the **"printer.cfg"**.
 Switch the `dir_pin` of both the **Y motors**:

 Eg.